Meriemamahry/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion deletes my_first_directory directory
 10-back file contains a script that changes the working directory to the previous one 11-lists file contains a script that can list all files in the current directory and the parent of the working directory  and the /boot directory
+12-file_type 'script gives the type of a file named iamafile in tmp directory